 The Treatment Process: Alcohol, Drug, and Mental Health Services in Southern California

 Once the initial assessment and psych evaluation is complete, the customized treatment plan will be created accordingly.
 Almost always, the first step will be detox and withdrawal.
-Because the detox process can create unpredictable health or psychological risks, an inpatient medical detox is the safest option.
-During the medical detox, trained detox health professionals will oversee the individual’s withdrawal symptoms and offer both medical and emotional support for the most comfortable detox possible.
+Because the detox process can create unpredictable health or psychological risks, an inpatient residential detox is the safest option.
+During the residential detox, trained detox health professionals will oversee the individual’s withdrawal symptoms and offer both and emotional support for the most comfortable detox possible.

 The treatment portion of the rehab program will focus on therapy.
 One-to-one talk therapy allows the clinician to help the client explore deep-seated pain or trauma that may be contributing to the addictive behaviors or mental health disorder.
 Uncovering the underlying issues is imperative if recovery is to succeed long-term.
 Discussing the issues can lead to resolution and pave the way for breaking free from addiction.

 One of the most important aspects of treatment is learning new ways to cope with stress and triggers.
 These techniques become tools in recovery, helping the individual make better choices and to respond in healthier ways when life difficulties present themselves.